-Cylinder steam cleaners (also called barrel steam cleaners) are composed of a main body, bendy hose, plastic tube and a nozzle - they look similar to cylinder vacuum cleaners.
-They tend to be heavier than steam mops but on average offer longer steaming times.
-However it can take anywhere between four and 12 minutes to heat up the water in their tanks, so they're not as quick to use as the handhelds or mops.
+Cylinder steam cleaners (also called barrel steam cleaners) resemble cylinder vacuums and are composed of a main body, bendy hose, plastic tube and nozzle.
+They tend to be heavier than steam mops but, on average, giver longer steaming times.
+It can take between four and 12 minutes for them to heat the water in their tanks however, so they’re not ready to use as quickly as handhelds or mops.

-Bissell, Shark, Karcher, Vax, Morphy Richards and Polti are among the big brand names who produce steam cleaners - with stores including Argos, John Lewis and Tesco all stocking steam cleaners in their household departments.
-Some steam cleaners can only be bought online, like the Vapor A from VapourTek.
+Bissell, Shark, Karcher, Morphy Richards, Russell Hobbs and Vax are among the big brand names which produce steam cleaners – with stores including Argos, John Lewis and some supermarkets stocking steam cleaners in their household departments.
+Some steam cleaners can only be bought online, like the Quest 43560 steam mop.

-Common attachments allow you to take on other cleaning jobs around the home, like window cleaning, clothes steaming and even cleaning your car tyres (more typical of handheld steam cleaner models).
-Keep and eye out for:
+Common steam cleaner attachments allow you to tackle other cleaning jobs around the home, like window cleaning, clothes steaming and even cleaning your car types (more typical of handheld models).
+Keep an eye out for: